2021 Rebelle Rally

 The Rebelle is over 2,300 kilometers driving through amazingly beautiful terrain in Nevada and California, mostly off-road.
 Every day competitors get about 20 checkpoints (CPs), which are latitude and longitude points.
 Rebelles get everything down on paper starting at 5 AM each day of the event, before heading off the starting line beginning at 7 AM and then driving for 10 hours or more and "chasing" those CPs.
 The team that is the most accurate is then ultimately the winner in the rally.
 This is all done with no technology, only a map and compass.
 Sounds like a blast right?
 I'm definitely hooked!

 Let me take a step back first.
 I was very tentative to navigate as I get car sick looking at my phone as a passenger in a car usually!
 Somehow, with the pressure of navigating and the intense focus it took, I didn't even feel a tinge of it until we were driving in the dunes.
-And I'm sure lots of people can relate to feeling a bit queasy as a passenger in rollercoaster like circumstances!

 On the first day, when I realized I could actually look down in the car, I was thrilled!
 I got over my trepidation of navigating and fell in love with it!
 I had the sole responsibility of where we were headed.
 This sounds terrifying in a rally when you think about it, but it was also so much fun.
+I loved the precision with the scales and maps as well as empowerment that jumping out to get a bearing on the compass gave me.

 Now, I learned some rookie things- Make sure your map matches the scale you are using to decide the distance that needs to be driven.
 It's like looking at the map upside down.
 You do it once, hopefully have a laugh, but either way you've thrown yourself off for a bit and probably lost some points.